-Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ With Fake Reports
+Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ It With Fake Reports

 Still, Trump has repeatedly made claims that he won the election if not for voter fraud, though there hasn’t been any evidence presented to back up his assertions.
 Prior to the election, he suggested that there could likely be fraud, particularly if he lost.

-As a result, as the New York Times reported, many of his supporters have repeated the claim and feel that the election was stolen from them.
+As a result, as The New York Times reported, many of his supporters have repeated the claim and feel that the election was stolen from them.